Loki-Astari/geeky-nextjs/content/posts/SwitchingtoOctoPress.md

 ### OctoPress

 [OctoPress](https://octopress.org) was suggested by a colleague [Dan Lecocq](https://github.com/danlecocq).
 It is basically an off-line blogging system that takes your articles and creates a set of static pages.
 You can then use several systems to publish these static pages.
-As the pages are generated once (each time you create a new article) the requirements for the hosting system are minimal, and consequently, because there is no dynamic content, there are no attack vectors that can be used against the site.
+As the pages are generated once (each time you create a new article) and there is no dynamic content, the requirements for the hosting system are minimal, and there are no attack vectors that can be used against the site.
 Note: This does not mean the site has to be simple or boring as the pages can still have dynamic content loaded from other sites (like twitter/github/facebook etc.) It is just that the dynamic content will be fetched by the browser from other sites.

 The other significant advantage is that it natively supports MarkDown.
 In fact, you can plug in your favorite MarkDown engine (I am currently stuck with the default 'GitHub Markdown').
 Thus, you can write your article in MarkDown, which will be translated to the appropriate HTML.